social-protocols/social-protocols.github.io/content/articles/give-truth-the-advantage/index.md

 Everyone knows that the infamous social media algorithms promote the spread of false and misleading information on the Internet.
 But could they be engineered to do the opposite?

+Obviously, we can't prevent people on the Internet from lying, or from just being wrong.
+But human fallibility is not the only thing to blame for the epidemic of online misinformation.
+The algorithms somehow create the conditions for lies to spread faster online than they do in real life.

-We can't prevent people from lying.
-But we can't on the one hand blame the algorithms for the spread of misinformation, and on the other hand blame everything on human nature.
-We know that the algorithms somehow change the nature of online discourse for the worse.
-So if they can be accidentally engineered to promote lies, couldn't they be intentionally engineered to promote truth?
+So if these algorithms can be accidentally engineered to promote lies, couldn't they be intentionally engineered to promote truth?

 ## Moderation is Not the Answer